-As our loved ones age, their cognitive abilities begin to slow down.
+Age should never hold us back from teaching and learning.
+But as we age, our cognitive abilities begin to slow down.
 Many seniors experience illnesses such as Dementia or Alzheimer’s and start to lose their memory.
 It’s all too common and horrible to watch without being able to do anything.
 Memory games and puzzle books are a great way to hold off this cognitive deterioration and support active brain use in their minds.

 Best memory games at a glance

 - Brain Games #1: Lower Your Brain Age

 - Our favorite: Keeping Busy Wooden Tangram Puzzle

 - Brain Games – Picture Puzzles: Remember When?